SpaceKatt/ftrucli/README.md

 The following areas of focus drove the design of the `ftrucli` MVP...

-- Implement bare minimum feature set (give at least five (5) food trucks, given a coordinate pair)
+- Implement bare minimum feature set (serve at least five (5) food trucks, given a coordinate pair)
 - Prioritize production readiness by focusing on...
   - Organization
   - Design